rbmowatt/glazewave/docs/spot-images/us-wa.md

   - 1600×2138px, 1649 KB, shot 937 m from the spot
   - Description: One technique that Karen was particularly good at was digging in the same hole repeatedly to get a clam that got away from the first plunge of the clam gun.
   - Match: score 16.5 via coastal-in-title, name:ocean+city, kw:beach+ocean+sand, geo:937m, w>=1000
-- **`us-wa-ocean-city-beach-3.jpg`** — “Person Pulling a PVC Clam Gun Out of Beach Sand” by Laurel F from Seattle, WA, Wikimedia Commons, CC BY-SA 2.0
+- **`us-wa-ocean-city-beach-3.jpg`** ⚠︎ *context, not the coast itself* — “Person Pulling a PVC Clam Gun Out of Beach Sand” by Laurel F from Seattle, WA, Wikimedia Commons, CC BY-SA 2.0
   - Source page: https://commons.wikimedia.org/wiki/File:Person_Pulling_a_PVC_Clam_Gun_Out_of_Beach_Sand.jpeg
   - Licence: CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0/) · attribution required · **share-alike**
   - Author: Laurel F from Seattle, WA — https://www.flickr.com/people/18295242@N00